 The Dos and Don’ts of Emergency Communications in Schools

 Your alarm goes off in the morning and, stifling a yawn, you roll over and switch it off.
-You briefly wrestle with your willpower until you’re out of bed and crossing the room to the window.
-You pull the curtains back and your eyes adjust to the sunlight now filling the room – but what’s this?
+You briefly wrestle with your willpower until you’re slowly opening your eyes, allowing them to adjust to the sunlight filling the room.

 Whilst the specifics may differ to the above example, a scenario in which you will be required to send out emergency communications en masse is one that you’re likely to face at least once during your time as a member of staff at a school.

 With technology advancing so rapidly, schools around the world are facing a wealth of new challenges and opportunities surrounding how and when they issue emergency communications to parents and students.

 So, we’ve explored some of the key dos and don’ts for you to consider when sending emergency messages, highlighting some of the most effective things you can do to make sure they reach the right people at the right time.

 When should you send emergency comms?

 You don’t want to be sending out “emergency comms” every day or members of your school community will stop paying attention to them.
 So, the first thing you need to do is decide whether or not the situation warrants an emergency broadcast.

 As a rough guide, please find below some typical situations in which we’d expect an emergency broadcast to be sent to the following members of the school community.

 - All extra-curricular activities have been cancelled today